 “Calculation Date" means any Business Day on which a Party chooses or is requested by the other Party to make the determinations referred to in Paragraphs 3, 4, 5 or 8 of this Collateral Annex.

-“Cash” means U.S. dollars which is held by or on behalf of a Party as Performance Assurance hereunder.
+“Cash” means U.S. dollars which are held by or on behalf of a Party as Performance Assurance hereunder.

-"Collateral Account" shall have the meaning attributed to it in Paragraph 6(a)(iii)(B).
+"Collateral Account" shall have the meaning attributed to it in Paragraph 6(a)(ii)(B).